 Top tip: before you create your navigation within Squarespace, it’s worth sketching out a few navigation ideas on a piece of paper first.
 Spend some time thinking about how to create a menu system that lays out your content in a coherent way and is really easy for your site visitors to use.

-To start creating your navigation in Squarespace, go to the ‘Pages’ section in your dashboard.
+To start creating your navigation, go to the ‘Pages’ section in your Squarespace dashboard.

 When you go there for the first time, you’ll usually find some demo pages.
 You can delete these by hovering over page titles and clicking the trash can icon that appears beside them.

 Alternatively, if you want to use a demo page’s layout as the basis of a new page, click the cog icon beside it to access that page’s settings.

 Then, scroll down to the ‘Duplicate Page’ option to make an editable copy of that page.